 The term has its roots in the Latin word scutarius, or “shield-bearer.”
 It made a distinction between freemen, or shield-bearers, and slaves, or shield-makers.
 The modern-day word comes from the French écuyer (escuier in Old French) which referred to a young knight in training.
 By the end of the Middle Ages, the high cost of the accolade ceremony for knighthood caused many noblemen to simply remain écuyers for life.

-Any Sherman Oaks Personal Injury lawyer licensed to practice law may use the esquire title.
-This includes probate lawyers, personal injury lawyers, and family law attorneys, and lawyers in other practice areas.
+Any attorney licensed to practice law may use the esquire title.
+This includes probate lawyers, personal injury lawyers, family law attorneys, and lawyers in other practice areas

 Less commonly, you may see an “LLM” abbreviation for Legum Magister or Master of Laws.
 This is an advanced law degree.
 The J.D. suffix only means that someone has completed law school and is entitled to take a state bar exam.
 It does not mean they have been admitted to the bar and are licensed to practice law.